Study Progress Monitoring Non-EU Students

 Consequently, you would have to withdraw from your study program at Tilburg University and you would essentially need to leave the Netherlands.
 In case you wish to stay in the Netherlands, please contact the IND for alternative options (e.g. change the purpose of stay, study at another institution).

-In case you want to switch to another program, you are not allowed to enroll in another program at Tilburg University.
-You can only switch to a program at another institution.
+In case you want to switch to a different program, you are not allowed to enroll in a different program at Tilburg University.
+You can only switch to a program at a different institution.

 Excusable reasons for insufficient study progress

-If you encounter problems that keep you from meeting the 50% requirement, it is important that you inform your education coordinator to discuss your study planning and study method.
+If you encounter problems that keep you from meeting the 50% requirement (or all ECTS in case of a premaster program), it is important that you inform your education coordinator to discuss your study planning and study method.

 Important: you need to report special circumstances to the Dean of Students as soon as the problems occur, and you need to prove these circumstances with written proof.
 Only then will your situation be taken into account.